flonatel/pipexec/README.md

     $ pipexec -- [ LS /bin/ls -l ] [ GREP /bin/grep LIC ] '{LS:1>GREP:0}'
     -rw-r--r-- 1 florath florath 18025 Mar 16 19:36 LICENSE

 Be sure to escape pipe descriptions.
-Brackets '[]' must be separated by space!
+Brackets for the command '[]' must be separated by space!
+Definitions for pipes '{}' must not contain spaces!

 It is possible to specify a fd for logging.